-Put your data into tables and graphs.
+Put your data into tables and graphs which are appropriately labeled and explained.
 Review your tables and graphs to determine the key findings from the lab exercise.
 Write a paragraph explaining each table and graph including its key result and other salient details.
 Arrange the results section in an organized fashion.

 A. Data Tables